Gabrimer/TheStarFestival/README.md

 This mod was made with the intent of porting the Mushroom Kingdom map from **Super Mario Galaxy**, while also adding some overall changes to the moon/game as a whole.

+***A LITTLE HEADS UP FOR CONTENT CREATORS: THIS MOD CONTAINS SOUNDTRACK FROM "SUPER MARIO GALAXY"***

 ### Includes: